PingOne

 Registering the application with Google

-When you register your application, Google will generate an App ID and App Secret for the application.
+When you register your application, Google generates an app ID and app secret for the application.
 You’ll need these values to connect the application to PingOne.

 Steps